CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

 How Windows Handles Scaling

-Windows offers scaling options typically labeled 100%, 125%, 150%, and 200%.
-When you select 125%, Windows tells applications that the screen is smaller than it really is.
-A 1920 x 1080 monitor at 125% scaling reports a logical resolution of 1536 x 864 to most applications.
-The OS then scales up the application's output by 1.25x before sending it to the monitor.
+Windows offers scaling at 100%, 125%, 150%, and 200%.
+Pick 125% and Windows tells apps the screen is smaller than it really is — a 1920 x 1080 monitor at 125% reports a logical 1536 x 864.
+The OS then stretches each app's output by 1.25× before sending it to the display.

 There are three ways Windows applications can respond to scaling: